/

 • Integration

-• How extensively will the device be integrated into the corporate structures?
+• How extensively is the device integrated into the company structures?

 What does Bring your own device (BYOD) mean?

 Bring your own device is probably the best-known concept.
 With this approach, employees use their own mobile devices and access the company network via them.
-Since it is their own technology, the employees also take care of the functioning of the devices themselves.
+As this is their own technology, employees also take care of the functioning of the devices themselves.

-At first glance, this approach looks attractive for both companies and employees and offers some advantages.
+At first glance, this approach looks attractive for both companies and employees and offers a number of advantages.

 Advantages

-• As one is usually well acquainted with the functions and operation of one's own mobile device, efficiency at work also increases.
+• As you are usually very familiar with the functions and operation of your own mobile device, your efficiency at work also increases.

-• The possibility to use one's own devices such as the private smartphone also for work often leads to higher employee satisfaction and a positive perception of the company as a modern employer.
+• The ability to use your own devices, such as your personal smartphone, for work often leads to greater employee satisfaction and a positive perception of the company as a modern employer.

 • Companies save time when evaluating and procuring mobile devices.

-• Companies reduce the effort and cost of repairing defective equipment.
+• Companies reduce the time and cost of repairing defective devices.

-At second glance, however, one also recognises some challenges.
+At second glance, however, you also recognize some challenges.

 Disadvantages

-• The large number of different devices also increases the security risk and the number of potential security gaps.
+• The large number of different devices also increases the security risk and the number of potential security vulnerabilities.

-• In order to ensure that private and professional data are strictly separated in accordance with data protection requirements, appropriate regulations and technical measures are needed.
+• Appropriate regulations and technical measures are required to ensure that private and professional data are strictly separated in accordance with data protection requirements.

-• The use of private applications for professional purposes (and vice versa) can lead to problems under licensing law.
+• The use of private applications for professional purposes (and vice versa) can lead to licensing problems.

-• When integrating the numerous devices into the company's IT structure, compatibility problems can arise.
+• Compatibility problems can arise when integrating the numerous devices into the company's IT structure.

 What does Choose your own device (CYOD) mean?

-Choose your own device is an attempt to use the advantages of the BYOD approach without its associated disadvantages.
-The company provides the employees with a list of possible devices.
-From this list, the employees choose a device themselves.
-This reduces the number of different device models, thereby reducing possible compatibility problems and simplifying integration.
+Choose your own device is an attempt to utilize the advantages of the BYOD approach without the associated disadvantages.
+The company provides employees with a list of possible devices.
+Employees choose a device from this list themselves.
+This reduces the number of different device models, thereby reducing potential compatibility problems and simplifying integration.

 Use for private purposes is usually permitted.
 At the same time, the company is responsible for the functioning of the device.